New Jersey Rent to Own Homes

 New Jersey has a massive $645 billion economy that includes industries such as pharmaceuticals, financial services, telecommunication, food processing, and tourism.
 Though living in many parts of the state isn't cheap, the Garden State's median household income of $85,853 in 2019 was the highest in the U.S., according to Forbes.
 And there are also plenty of low-cost cities with affordable New Jersey rental homes and New Jersey rent-to-own homes.

-Street view of Larsen Rd Jackson, NJ 08527 MLS home
+Street view of Ohio Ave North Brunswick, NJ 08902 MLS home

 Rent to Own Eligible